MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-003-Tax-Configuration.md

 |**Output Information**|Numeric values that are part of rate setup.
 (Example – Threshold Amount)|

 > [!NOTE]
-> A new field Allow Blank has been introduced to create blank setup for tax attribute.
+> A new field, Allow Blank, has been added to create blank setup for tax attribute.
 For example, provision has been made to create tax rate for GST without HSN/SAC code, as there are scenarios where rates are common for multiple HSN/SAC code of a single GST Group.

 ## Tax rates